 Tell us what you're doing with the data!

 We want to know what you're doing with the data.
 If you have work that you would like to share or promote, tell us about it in a Community Snapshot.
-Community Snapshots are a way for CDP members to share how community data is being used.
-All material provided to CCSD will be used to showcase (1) the use of data by CDP members, (2) the people who analyze the data, and (3) its impact on communities.
+Community Snapshots are a way for CDP members to share how community data are being used.
+All material provided to CCSD will be used to showcase (1) the varied uses of data by CDP members, (2) the people/organizations engaged in this work, , and (3) its impact on communities.
 We encourage every community to share their work with the membership.
 We will post the information on the Community Data Program and CCSD websites.
 A Community Snapshot template can be downloaded here.
 An archive of the Community Snapshots is available here.